Edicy/edicy-jsplugins/README.md

 ### Image alt titles (Deprecated!
 Use built in title for images)

 jQuery plugin that makes alt attribute of image to real titles.
-Useful in Edicy to make user editable titles under content images.
+Useful to make user editable titles under content images.

     <style type="text/css">
       .image-alt-title {